-The reverse of Bremsstrahlung radiation is also possible, called Free-Free Absorption, where an electron and another particle interact and a photon is absorbed.
-Free-Free Absorption occurs in HII Regions (HII), affecting their spectrum.
+The reverse of bremsstrahlung radiation is also possible, called free-free absorption or inverse bremsstrahlung, where an electron and another particle interact and a photon is absorbed.
+Free-free absorption occurs in HII regions, affecting their spectrum.